Rudolf von Jhering: Life and career

 The social functions of the Austrian metropolis became wearisome, and Jhering gladly exchanged it for the repose of Göttingen, where he became professor in 1872.
 That year, he had read a lecture in Vienna before an admiring audience, published under the title of Der Kampf um's Recht (1872; Eng. trans., The Struggle for Law, 1879).
 Its success was extraordinary.
 Within two years it attained twelve editions, and it has been translated into 26 languages.
 In this, his most famous work, Jhering based his theory of duty in the maintenance of one's rights, firstly, on the connection between rights and personality; and secondly, on the solidarity of law and rights.
 The relationship of rights to personality is explored.
 Our rights involve a parcel of our social worth, our honor.
 Whoever violates our rights, attacks our worth, our honor.

 This work was followed five years later by Der Zweck im Recht (The Purpose in Law, 2 volumes, 1877–1883).
 These two works reflect Jhering's individuality.
 The Kampf ums Recht shows the firmness of his character, the strength of his sense of justice, and his juristic method and logic: every responsible person owes a duty to himself to assert his rights.
 The Zweck im Recht evidences the bent of the author's intellect.
 But perhaps the happiest combination of all his distinctive characteristics is to be found in his Jurisprudenz des täglichen Lebens (1870; Eng. trans., 1904).
 A great feature of his lectures was his so-called Praktika, problems in Roman law, and a collection of these with hints for solution was published as early as 1847 under the title Civilrechtsfalle ohne Entscheidungen.

-Aside from shorter positions at Leipzig and Heidelberg, Jhering continued to work in Göttingen until his death on 17 September 1892.
+Aside from shorter positions at Leipzig University and Heidelberg University, Jhering continued to work at the University of Göttingen until his death on 17 September 1892.

 His other works include the following: Beiträge zur Lehre vom Besitz, first published in the Jahrbücher für die Dogmatik des heutigen römischen und deutschen Privatrechts, and then separately; Der Besitzwille, and an article entitled Besitz in the Handwörterbuch der Staatswissenschaften (1891), which aroused much controversy at the time, particularly on account of the opposition manifested to Savigny's conception of the subject.

 Jhering was married to Ida Christina Frölich.
 His oldest son was the German-Brazilian zoologist Hermann von Ihering (1850–1930).
 He was also the great-great-grandfather of Australian singer and actress Olivia Newton-John through his daughter Helene Ehrenberg and her marriage to the German jurist Victor Ehrenberg.

 Jhering was elected a foreign member of the Royal Netherlands Academy of Arts and Sciences in 1874.